luyadev/luya/docs/guide/concept-elements.md

 </div>
 ```

-Of course the above example requires also that you have assigned the variables `title`, `description`, `buttonHref` und `buttonName` passed to the recursiv element rendering of button.
+Of course the above example requires as well that the variables `title`, `description`, `buttonHref` and `buttonName` have been passed to the recursiv element rendering of the button.

-# Automatic Styleguide from Elements
+# Automatic styleguide from elements

-We have build a styleguide modules which renders all the available elements with example content, so you can share all the elements with other designer to make and discuss changes based on elements instead on a finished web page.
-This gives you the ability to make more specific changes and test them before implementation.
+LUYA provides a styleguide module which renders all the available elements with example content, so you can share all the elements with other designer to discuss and test changes based on elements instead on a finished web page.
+This gives you the ability to make more specific changes and test them propperly before the final implementation.

-Adding the luya style guide module to your composer json:
+First adding the LUYA styleguide module to your Composer json:

 ```sh
 composer require luyadev/luya-module-styleguide
 ```

-Configure the module in your project config, the password protects this page by default:
+Then configure the module in your project config file, the password is protecting the styleguide page by default:

 ```php
 return [